EN

 PROSCONS

-International health insuranceComprehensive mental and behavioral healthcare coverageHigher premium
+International private medical insuranceComprehensive mental and behavioral healthcare coverageHigher premium

-Local health insuranceLower premiumStrict limits on covered benefits
+Local private medical insuranceLower premiumStrict limits on covered benefits

 Moving on to extend coverage for services beyond psychiatry

-According to a recently released report, Asia insurers continue to fall behind their global counterparts in terms of mental health support, mental health coverage for outpatient treatment, and preventative measures.
+In Asia, insurers continue to fall behind their global counterparts in terms of mental health support, mental health coverage for outpatient treatment and preventative measures.

 In order to meet the surging needs for mental health treatments, we are witnessing a new trend in the insurance industry.
 Insurers are extending coverage beyond psychiatry, to more common conditions with additional coverage for psychological consultations and counseling.